willfaught/paige/README.md

 enable_math = false # Enables math typesetting for this page exclude_feeds = false # Excludes this page from feeds
 exclude_search = false # Excludes this page from search
-style = "" # CSS included at the end of the stylesheet for this page
+style = "" # CSS included in a stylesheet for this page

 [paige.alert]